cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 ### Shim at Run Time

-At run time, the Cloud Foundry Buildpack App Lifecycle launcher will invoke the CNB Lifecycle `launcher` executable that was included in the droplet at build time.
+At run time, the Cloud Foundry Buildpack App Lifecycle's Launcher will invoke the CNB Lifecycle `launcher` executable that was included in the droplet at build time.
 In order to support custom start commands for apps using the CNB buildpack shims, the CNB launcher invocation will be prepended to the app start